jean-voila/nexium/README.md

 ## IMPORTANT:
 Before writing any code, **change your Word Wrapp setting to "wordWrapColumn": 80** in your VSCode settings.
 This is essential, as it's said on our CdC that we have to give a project that respects the 80 characters per line rule.
 If you have any questions about this procedure ask on the group's Discord server.

+## Website
+The website is done with Astro's Starlight template.
+All the source code is in the `./web` folder and can be run with npm by `npm run dev`.

 ## License
+See the `LICENSE` file.